John Gorman (footballer): Southampton

 In May 2007 he became the chief scout at Southampton.
 Following George Burley's departure to become Scotland manager in January 2008, he was appointed joint caretaker manager, along with Jason Dodd.
 After a stint as caretaker manager, John Gorman was relieved of his duties after Nigel Pearson was placed in charge of the club on 19 February 2008.
 Gorman and Dodd both left the club in June 2008, following the appointment of new manager Jan Poortvliet.

 Ipswich Town

 On 30 December 2008, Gorman was appointed Assistant Manager of Ipswich Town, having previously been with the club 10 years prior in the same role.
 Gorman was released in April 2009 when Jim Magilton was sacked as manager.

 Queens Park Rangers

 On 8 June 2009, Gorman was appointed assistant manager of Queens Park Rangers, and thus reunited with his old friend, manager Jim Magilton but left by mutual consent in December 2009 along with Magilton.

-MK Dons
+Milton Keynes Dons

-On 10 May 2010, Gorman was appointed assistant manager of MK Dons, under new manager Karl Robinson.
+On 10 May 2010, Gorman was appointed assistant manager of Milton Keynes Dons, under new manager Karl Robinson.
 On 2 May 2012, Gorman announced that he was to retire from football at the end of the season after the Dons conclude their League One play-off campaign.